quixoftic/Sxcrape/README.md

 # Sxcrape

-Sxcrape is a collection of tools for scraping the SXSW music show schedule (known officially as the "Music Showcase"), and presenting it as machine-consumable JSON via a simple REST API.
+Sxcrape is a collection of tools for scraping the SXSW music show schedule (known officially as the "Music Showcase").

+The original plan for Sxcrape was to present the schedule with a REST interface.
+However, its design goals have been simplified; now, effectively parses the music schedule and presents it as a large JSON object.
+The REST functionality may be implemented at a later date.

 Currently, it consists of two tools: